How to Care for Paint Repair

 Take Extra Care for 2 Months

 New cars get to sit in protected environments for a long time before they make it to the open road.
 After a major repair, your car is back up and running immediately so it is important that you give it time to fully cure and harden.
-Two months may seem excessive, but it’s important that you give your paint some love and a little extra care for after a major repair.
+Two months may seem excessive, but it’s important that you give your paint some love and a little extra care after a major repair.

 In particular, watch out for the following everyday things that can damage your paint.